davidcalhoun/react-hover-slideshow/README.md

 * `npm i --save react-hover-slideshow`

 This module also depends on your project already having `react` and `prop-types` as peer dependencies.
-If you don't yet have those, you can install them with this:
+If you don't yet have those, you can add them as dependencies of your project with this:

 * `npm i --save react prop-types`